Shirotto/Fresh-start-ubuntu-packages/README.md

 ## Fresh Start
-Script for a fresh start on ubuntu, with some package that help in the initial stage of installation.
+Script for a fresh start on ubuntu, with some packages that help in the initial stage of installation.

 <!--
 **Shirotto/Shirotto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.